Pex2892/PEAK/README.md

 # Run

 Before starting the analysis, PEAK requires to configure "__settings.cfg__".
-In this file, there are four sections: i) settings, ii) dataset, iii) regression, and iv) classification.
-Each section requires ad-ditional sub-parameters.
+In this file, there are four sections.
 - __Settings:__ this section contains the general settings of the tool, such as the seed, the number of CPUs, and the clearing of the previous results.
 - __Dataset:__ this section contains parameters related to the dataset, such as file name, separator, and the number of rows to skip.
 - __Regression:__ it contains all the settings needed to start a regression analysis, such as the dependent variable name and the parameters useful for the resampling phase.